 Library services in Poland enter the twenty-first (...)

-EIFL is working towards an international copyright (...)
+EIFL advocates for an international copyright fram (...)